twilio/twilio-go/twilio/rest/api/v2010/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a UpdateQueueParams struct
+Other parameters are passed through a pointer to a UpdateQueueParams struct via the builder pattern

 Name | Type | Description